What is the Longest Time Someone Has Slept and Longest Someone Has Gone Without Sleep?

 In 1959, UK hypnotist Peter Powers put himself under a hypnotic sleep for eight straight days.
 It made quite the splash in European media and radio shows, but doesn’t quite count as sleeping.

 Other weird records

 There may not be much to go on when it comes to the longest sleep of all time, but there are all kinds of wild records for other sleep-related shenanigans.

-The longest record for days without sleep belongs to Randy Gardner, who stayed awake for 11 straight days when he was 17 in the name of science.
+The longest someone has gone without sleep belongs to Randy Gardner, who stayed awake for 11 straight days when he was 17 in the name of science.
 In 1964, Randy volunteered to go as long as possible without sleep and let researchers study the changes in his brain activity.
 Previously, Peter Tripp held the first record at 201 hours and suffered from hallucinations for several days after.
 Between Peter and Randy, Honolulu DJ Tom Rounds made it to 260 hours.
 Randy tapped out at 264 hours, and slept for 14 hours straight after.